 Olbia, Sardinia, Italy

-Sardinia is the second largest island in the Mediterranean after Sicily.
+Sardinia is the second-largest island in the Mediterranean after Sicily.
 Sardinia’s different regions have strong identities and even their own languages, meaning seven languages are spoken on the island… though everyone speaks Italian, too.
 This can be a downside for people considering Sardinia as one of the best places to live in Italy.

-Sardinia remains an authentic region, largely untouched by development or tourism.
-This means unpolluted and unspoiled beaches so pristine they are commonly used in commercials.
+Sardinia remains an authentic region, untouched by development or tourism.
+This means unpolluted and unspoiled beaches.
+So pristine used in commercials.

-Sardinia was named one of the world’s first Blue Zones in recognition of the island’s higher-than-average percentage of the population reaching the age of 100.
+Sardinia was named one of the world’s first Blue Zones.
+This is a recognition of the island’s high average of the people reaching the age of 100.
 The traditional greeting here translates as, “May you live to be 100!”

 Sardinia is a place to reconnect with nature.
 The island is home to more than 60 nature reserves and many protected species.
-These areas make for great hiking and contribute to the natural beauty and tranquility of the countryside here.
+These areas make for great hiking.
+It contributes to the natural beauty and tranquility of the countryside here.

 June through September is hot in Sardinia.
-The best time to visit is spring, when temperatures are pleasantly warm and the island is alive with fragrant flowering plants.
+The best time to visit is spring when temperatures are pleasantly warm.
+During this time, the island is alive with fragrant flowering plants.